Veraticus/ultimates.guide/content/guides/dru/_index.md

 *Created by Dylan Luxor*

-A number of Death of the Heavens strats are materializing.
-Alternatives to the toolbox are listed here for people to select their preferred strat.
+### Death of the Heavens

+Alternatives to the toolbox strat are listed here.
+Select the best strat for your group.

 Meteor partners: https://docs.google.com/document/d/1mxaUPkXgwmnaiLkp5vZo0ZCcZ31jRlZDxa1-MQq6Zdw/edit